Thinking Out Loud: Handling Career Evolution9 June 2014 · Filed in Musing

 I don’t know, perhaps I’m overly optimistic, overly idealistic, or overly naive (or all three).
 I just think that maybe if we spent less time preaching about how career evolution has to occur and instead focused on helping others succeed at career evolution, we’d probably all be a little bit better off.
 This aligns really well, too, with some thinking I’ve been doing about my own personal “mission statement” and purpose, which centers around helping others.

-Feel free to tell me what you think in the comments below—courteous comments are always welcome.Tags: General · Personal · ToL Previous Post: Some Useful Markdown Tools for OS X Next Post: Docker Making Its Move
+Feel free to tell me what you think in the comments below—courteous comments are always welcome.Tags: Career · Personal · ToL Previous Post: Some Useful Markdown Tools for OS X Next Post: Docker Making Its Move